ethz-adrl/ifopt/README.md

     return b;
   }

-  // (can also be ommited and the NLP calculates through numeric differences) void FillJacobianBlock (std::string var_set, Jacobian& jac) const override {
+  void FillJacobianBlock (std::string var_set, Jacobian& jac) const override {
-    // must fill only that submatrix of the overall Jacobian that relates
-    // to this constraint and "var_set1". even if more constraints or variables
-    // classes are added, this submatrix will always start at row 0 and column 0,
-    // thereby being independent from the overall problem. if (var_set == "var_set1") {
+    if (var_set == "var_set1") {
       Vector2d x = GetVariables()->GetComponent("var_set1")->GetValues();